Phthisis bulbi

 Phthisis bulbi is a shrunken, non-functional eye.
 It may result from severe eye disease, inflammation or injury, or it may represent a complication of eye surgery.
 Treatment options include insertion of a prosthesis, which may be preceded by enucleation of the eye.

-Symptoms
+Symptoms and signs

 The affected eye is shrunken, and has little to no vision.
 The intraocular pressure in the affected eye is very low or nonexistent.
 The layers in the eye may be fused together, thickened, or edematous.
 The eyelids may be glued shut.
 The eye may be soft when palpated.
 Under a microscope there may be deposits of calcium or bone, and the lens is often affected by cataracts.

 Causes

 It can be caused by injury, including burns to the eye, or long-term eye disease or inflammation.
 End-stage glaucoma can cause it.
 It can often complicate eye surgery.
 Other common causes include cancer, retinal detachment, vascular lesions, infection, and inflammation.